novafacing/ctf-docker/README.md

 1. You can use any JupyterLab theme from [here](https://github.com/arbennett/jupyterlab-themes) by modifying $THEME
 2. You can modify the username and password with $USER and replacing `password` with something better.
 3. You have the dockerfile....go to town.
 PRs welcome.

+# Size

+The container is about 6.6GB fully built.
+That sounds bad until you consider it has Phuzzer on it.
+Consider commenting out Phuzzer if you need the space, or just buy a bigger hard drive.